ReadDev/Readthedocs/docs/source/index.rst

 At the core of our platform lies our innovative Decentralized-Automated-Bribe-System-to-Growth (*DABS-to-Growth*) model.
 This model helps both communities and EVM projects to drive growth and rewards users for their participation and adoption.
 Our tokenomics leverage *Andre* *Cronje*'s ve(3,3) model, which provides additional benefits to long-term token holders and aligns the interests of our community with the long-term growth of the platform.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It pulls data from the `Dew and Dew DAO <https://docs.dew.network/xb1yB1Bdi2PnCb4R1iZL//>`_

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::